I can't wait to tell you how to take FREE Vacations…

 So that's it, that's how to take free vacations, or dirt cheap vacations anyway.

-Many don't pay off their credit cards each month and would end up losing money on all that interest.
-Thankfully, Kent and I have never paid even a penny of interest and this works great for us, but take a good look at yourself and again, use common sense when deciding if this will work for you.
+Many don't pay off their credit cards each month and would end up losing money on all of that interest.
+Thankfully, Kent and I have never paid even a penny of interest and this works great for us, but take an honest look at your habits before deciding if this will work for you.
 This method for how to take free vacations isn't for everyone, because for some they'd just end up with a lot of debt, which is NOT cool.
 If you need help getting out of debt, check out The Total Money Makeover.

 Let me know if you have any other suggestions, or tell us YOUR tips for how to take free vacations?! 🙂